ynsta/seireitranslations-epub/memory-bank/progress.md

 - ✅ Command-line interface with all required parameters
 - ✅ URL list parsing from text file
 - ✅ Content extraction from SeireiTranslations blog posts
-- ✅ HTML cleaning and formatting
+- ✅ HTML cleaning and formatting with both custom processing and go-readability
 - ✅ Image downloading and processing
 - ✅ EPUB generation with proper metadata
 - ✅ Chapter organization and structure